rehanqasimk/chatroom/README.md

 2. Click "Delete" to remove the room.
 3. Confirm the deletion when prompted.

-### Joining a Chat Room
+### Joining and Leaving a Chat Room

-- Click the "Join" button on any room to simulate joining the room.
+1. Click the "Join" button on any room to join the room.
-- (Note: In this demo, the actual chat room view is not implemented as per requirements.)
+2. Once joined, the button changes to "Leave".
+3. Click "Leave" to exit a room you've joined.

 ## Design Decisions and Assumptions

-### Backend Simulation
+### Backend Implementation

-- The application uses a mock API service to simulate backend functionality.
+- The application uses Flask as a lightweight backend server.
-- All data is stored in memory and will be reset when the page is refreshed.
-- In a real application, these would be replaced with actual API endpoints.
+- Data is persisted in JSON files in the data directory.
+- Pre-populated with sample data when first run.

 ### HTMX Integration